cachethq/Docker/README.md

 # Cachet Docker Image

+This is a Klarrio fork of the Cachet docker images repository.
+To build use the make commands.
+The component must be released and the binary mush exist in GitHub.
+The produced docker build image should be pushed to the docker registry.

+## Documentation

 This is the official repository of the [Docker image](https://hub.docker.com/r/cachethq/docker/) for [Cachet](https://github.com/CachetHQ/Cachet).

 [Cachet](https://github.com/CachetHQ/Cachet) is a beautiful and powerful open source status page system, a free replacement for services such as StatusPage.io, Status.io and others.